FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 16th September 2024.md

 I will move at the next meeting of the Metropolitan District of Limerick that the choice based

-letting scheme be extended to the Metropolitan area.--- 7
+letting scheme be extended to the Metropolitan area.
+---
+7

 **37.Notice of Motion submitted by Councillor S. Kiely**